baronsengir007/Ai-Assistent-Nylas/week-5/langfuse/README.md

 ## The Benefits of Langfuse

-Languse can help with:
+Langfuse can help with:

-- Tracing and Debugging
+- Tracing and debugging
-- Cost Optimization and Usage Tracking
+- Cost optimization and usage tracking
-- Advanced Prompt Management
+- Advanced prompt management
-- Scoring and Evaluations
+- Scoring and evaluations

 ## Prompt Management in Practice